akilaid/responsechecker/README.md

 ## Then what ?

-* Results will print verbosely and it will be saved in the output file.
+* Results will print verbosely
+* Also it will be saved in the output file.